Thought LeadershipJuly 8, 2026

 How Vantage Handles Requirements Documents

 Vantage generates requirements documents from connected product data.
-Whether you need a focused PRD, a broader document incorporating market and business context, or separate deliverables for different audiences, Vantage produces them from the same underlying decision graph.
+Whether you need a focused PRD, a broader document incorporating market and business context, or separate deliverables for different audiences, Vantage produces them from the same underlying connected product intelligence.

 This means a single source of truth (your product data, conversations, analytics, and decisions) can produce multiple documents tailored to different audiences, without creating information silos or manual duplication.
 When context changes, all connected documents are flagged for review.